Kerlon

 Kerlon Moura Souza (born 27 January 1988) is a Brazilian former professional footballer who played as an attacking midfielder.
 After retiring, he worked as a coach at Olé Soccer in the United States.

+Kerlon first gained prominence after his performances at the U-17 World Cup in 2005, where he scored eight goals in seven games and helped Brazil win the title.

+While playing with Cruzeiro, he gained more notoriety due to his seal dribble technique, and after a good 2007 season with Cruzeiro, he was billed as "the next Ronaldinho" and caught the attention of top European clubs like Inter Milan, who signed him in 2008.

+However, a pair of knee injuries ultimately derailed his career, only make sporadic appearances until his retirement in 2017, and never fulfilled his true potential.

 Club career

 Early years in Brazil

+Kerlon made his professional debut for Cruzeiro in May 2005 for a Copa do Brasil match against Baraúnas.

-Kerlon scored his first professional goal on 25 February 2007 in Cruzeiro's 4–1 victory over Ituiutaba.
+Kerlon scored his first professional goal on 25 February 2007 in Cruzeiro's 4–1 victory over Ituiutaba in the Campeonato Mineiro.

 While at Cruzeiro, Kerlon became well known for his trademark skill, named the "drible da foquinha" or seal dribble, where the ball is bounced continuously on the forehead while running.
-Opposing players often foul the performer of a seal dribble, such as in September 2007, where Dyego Rocha Coelho struck Kerlon with his elbow as he passed and was suspended for five matches.
+Opposing players often foul the performer of a seal dribble, such as in September 2007, where Atletico Mineiro player Dyego Coelho struck Kerlon with his elbow and was suspended for five matches.

 European football

 Kerlon was signed by Chievo in 2008.
 Like the deal that Inter bought Júlio César and Victor Obinna, Inter borrowed the non-EU registration quota from Chievo instead of using its own quota.
 Lega Calcio documented Chievo signed Kerlon but he would leave for Inter at a later time.
 Cruzeiro also announced that the club and third-party owner EMS Sigma Pharma sold 80% rights to Kerlon's agent Mino Raiola for €1.3 million.
 EMS and Cruzeiro retained the remaining 20% rights.

-He made his début for Chievo on 29 October, against S.S.
-Lazio as a substitute; one of only four appearances that season largely due to a knee injury sustained in March 2007.
+He made his début for Chievo on 29 October, against Lazio as a substitute; one of only four appearances that season largely due to a knee injury sustained in March 2007.
 In July 2009, Kerlon officially signed a deal with Inter until June 2012.

 Kerlon continued to suffer from knee injuries during his time at Inter which some journalists cite as the reason for his minor impact in the Serie A.

-On 31 August 2009, Kerlon was loaned to AFC Ajax with an option to buy him; Inter also subsidised Ajax in order to finalize the loan.
+On 31 August 2009, Kerlon was loaned to Ajax with an option to purchase; Inter also subsidised Ajax in order to finalize the loan.
 However Ajax only offered him a place in Jong Ajax – the reserve team instead of the first, as announced on his presentation day.
 He returned to Inter for the start of the 2010–11 season, but was injured again during the pre-season and suffered a long-term absence from football.